sir4ur0n/blog/posts/polysemy-tests.markdown

     last logsAB_then_C == last logsA_then_BC && resultAB_then_C == resultA_then_BC
 ```

+You can find the full code example on [my Github repo](https://github.com/Sir4ur0n/blog/tree/master/code-examples/src/PolysemyTestsLogging).

 This first example showed how to change the interpreter to mock/record the effect behavior, but a major part of mocking effects is to return a dummy value instead of executing the effect to retrieve the value (e.g. database access or environment variable).

 I think it's interesting to showcase another example where the effect action has a return value other than `()`.

-You can find the full code example on [my Github repo](https://github.com/Sir4ur0n/blog/tree/master/code-examples/src/PolysemyTestsLogging).

 ## Intermediary example: environment variables
-Let's consider the use case of enviroment variable access.
+Let's consider the use case of environment variable access.

 Many applications need to read some global configuration, often passed by Kubernetes/Rancher through environment variables or secret files.
 A database URL, the logging level, a port number, an API key, you name it.